-- approximately \$27.8 million of these net proceeds to fund two of our three planned ARX-01 Phase 3 clinical trials; and - the remainder to fund working capital needs and other general corporate purposes.
+- approximately \$ million of these net proceeds to fund our Phase 3 development of ARX-01; and - the remainder to fund working capital needs and other general corporate purposes.

 The costs and timing of drug development and marketing approval, particularly conducting clinical trials, are highly uncertain, are subject to substantial risks and can often change.
 Accordingly, we may change the allocation of use of these proceeds as a result of contingencies such as the progress and results of our clinical trials and other development activities, the establishment of collaborations, our manufacturing requirements and regulatory or competitive developments.